- Chemical peels can be light, medium or deep.

 Risks and side effects of medium chemical peels

-A medium chemical peel carries a higher risk of infection than a light peel, although they are still considered quite safe.
-They may also cause redness lasting several months and may lighten or darken the skin.
+Because they penetrate more deeply into the skin, a medium peel carries a higher risk of infection than a light peel; however, they are still considered quite safe.

 Peels can also cause a flare-up of the herpes virus, which causes cold sores.
 If you have had cold sores in the past, you may be prescribed an antiviral before your procedure.